Generalizable Motion Planning via Operator Learning: Appendix

 \subsubsection{3D iGibson dataset}

 For our 3D experiments, we use the iGibson Dataset \citet{shen2021iGibson}.
 The dataset consists of only 10 maps which are not sufficient to train an accurate model.
 As such, we perform two augmentations for generating sufficient training data.
 First, we consider different training instances by rotating the different maps across about the z-axis by $90$ degrees creating four versions of the same map.
 Additionally, we augmented the dataset with $32$ maps from the HouseExpo dataset \citet{"li2019houseexpo"}.
 The maps were extruded to form 3D maps.
 Then, for each map, we randomly sampled $5$ start goal pairs leading to a total dataset size of $360$.
 We then performed a $90/10$ train test split explicitly ensuring that the training dataset did not contain any Samuel environments.
 Further, no start goal positions in the evaluation dataset in Fig. \ref{fig:iGibson} were seen during training.
+Fig \ref{fig:iGibson} shows the best performing $L_2$ example of our result.
+For completeness, we also present the worst performing example of our approach in Figure \ref{fig:extra-fig-gibson}.
 Our model consisted of $418528$ parameters of which we achieved a $0.08$ $L_2$ relative training error and a $0.19$ $L_2$ relative testing error for learning the value function.
 The computational calculations for value function generation were computed using a NVIDIA $4060$ GPU.